ur-tcs/programming-2-ex-12/README.md

 ## Implementation

 This week, you will implement your project mostly from scratch.
 In the first section of this exercise, you have created a new project that already came with some basic infrastructure, such as a build.sbt file and a reasonable folder structure.
 We will now build on this.
+This section heavily revisits the contents of the second lecture.
+If you get stuck, we recommend having a look at the lecture slides!

 At first, we will only focus on the theory of Huffman coding that you have just been introduced to: